swift-conductor/conductor-client-python/docs/metadata/README.md

 ### Get Task Definition

-You should be able to get your task definiton that you added previously:
+You should be able to get your task definition that you added previously:

 ```python
 taskDef = metadata_client.getTaskDef('PYTHON_TASK')